gfteix/notes/Notes/AWS CDK (Amazon Web Services Cloud Development Kit).md

 ![[cdk.png]]

-AWS CDK It is a software development framework for defining infrastructure.
+AWS CDK is a software development framework for defining infrastructure.
 In another words: is a framework/tool that let’s you model and provision AWS Cloud resources using the programming language of your choice.

-- Behind the scenes, it uses **AWS CloudFormation** to provision resources in a safe and reusable manner.
+- Behind the scenes, it uses AWS CloudFormation to provision resources in a safe and reusable manner.

-**AWS CloudFormation**: It is a AWS service that uses template files (YAML, JSON) to automate the setup of AWS resources.
+**AWS CloudFormation**: is a AWS service that uses template files (YAML, JSON) to automate the setup of AWS resources.

 **Basic Comands**

-- Create a CDK project using the CDK CLI
+Create a CDK project using the CDK CLI
 `cdk init sample-app --langage=typescript`

-`npm run build`

-`cdk ls` : lists the stacks in the app
+Lists the stacks in the app
+`cdk ls`

-`cdk synth`: synthesize the stack to an AWS CloudFormation template (this generates a cdk.out file, containing a YAML template).
+Synthesize the stack to an AWS CloudFormation template (this generates a cdk.out file, containing a YAML template).
+`cdk synth`

 ![[cdk_steps.png]]